Train 1900 (Minett Park)

 Route Engineering Challenges

-• Preservation of 1874-era infrastructure to museum operational standards
+• Restoration of 1874-era infrastructure (rails, sleepers, station buildings) to operational museum standards while keeping the industrial character intact

 Route operator